Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: Algorithm

 \end{assumption}

-Following the previous analysis, we remark the assumption for the reward, value and Q function. \begin{assumption} The value and Q function is separable.
-And the local Q and value functions are L-Lipschitz continues while each local function has bounded support. \end{assumption}
+We also introduce the assumption for the reward, value and Q function, which are commonly used in RL. \begin{assumption} The value and Q function is separable, and the local Q and value functions are L-Lipschitz continues while each local function has bounded support. \end{assumption}

-Then, to show the convergence of the federated algorithm, we first analyze the critic step's convergence while assuming a fixed policy $\pi_\theta$ following two-time-scale SA analysis \cite{Konda2004Convergence}.
-The convergence of actor step is actually follow the same spirit upon converged critic and shown by literature.
+Then, to show the convergence of our proposed federated algorithm, we first analyze the critic step's convergence while assuming a fixed policy $\pi_\theta$ following the two-time-scale SA analysis \cite{Konda2004Convergence}.
+The convergence of actor step upon converged critic is nicely shown by literature.